comegrant/dbt_docs_test/projects/data-model/transform/models/gold/sales/_sales__docs.md

 {% enddocs %}

-{% docs column__recipe_rating_id %}

-Defines a unique recipe rating.
-To be used to count number of ratings.
-A concatenation of the billing_agreement_id and the recipe_id from the recipe ratings table.

-{% enddocs %}

 {% docs column__recipe_comment_id %}

 Defines a unique recipe comment.
 To be used to count number of comments.
 A concatenation of the billing_agreement_id and the recipe_id from the recipe comments table.